ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 # Multiple forms

-Since SvelteKit has only one `$page.form`, having multiple forms on the same page, for example a login form always present in the navigation, can cause trouble since any form update with the built-in `use:enhance` will overwrite the other.
+Since there is only one `$page.form` per page, having multiple forms, for example a register and login form on the same page, can cause trouble since an update with the built-in `use:enhance` will affect both forms.

 Fortunately Superforms has a solution for this!
 Multiple forms on the same page are possible by setting `options.id` for each form (one can have the default id, `undefined`).
 This prevents them from interfering with with each other, which can happen since they all update the same `$page.status` and `$page.form`.